 You can run a speaker test to verify from a remote location that a speaker is working as intended.
-The speaker performs the test by playing a series of test tones that are registered by the built-in microphone.
-Every time you run the test, the registered values are compared with the values that were registered during the calibration.
+The speaker performs the test by playing a series of test tones that are registered by a microphone.

 The test must be calibrated from its mounted position at the installation site.
 If the speaker is moved or if its local surroundings change, for instance if a wall is built or removed, the speaker should be re-calibrated